 Acute and Critical Care (Acute Crit Care, ACC) is the official scientific journal of the Korean Society of Critical Care Medicine (KSCCM), on the purpose of publishing research and therapeutic achievement in the field of critical care medicine.
 ACC is published quarterly at the last day of February, May, August, and November.
 Manuscripts for submission to ACC should be written according to the following instructions for authors.
 Editorial Board will make the final decision on an approval for the publication of submitted manuscripts and the publication order of accepted manuscripts.
 Editorial Board reviews ethics, rationality, originality, and scientific significance in accepting submitted manuscripts, and can request any further corrections, revisions, and deletions of the article if necessary.
 ACC follows the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals, available at: http://www.icmje.org/, if otherwise not described below.

-Conflict of interest exists when an author or the author’s institution, reviewer, or editor has financial or personal relationships that inappropriately influence or bias his or her actions.
-Such relationships are also known as dual commitments, competing interests, or competing loyalties.
-These relationships vary from being negligible to having a great potential for influencing judgment.
+Conflict of interest exists when an author (or the author’s institution), reviewer, or editor has financial or personal relationships that inappropriately influence (bias) his or her actions (such relationships are also known as dual commitments, competing interests, or competing loyalties).
+These relationships vary from being negligible to having great potential for influencing judgment.
 Not all relationships represent true conflict of interest.
 On the other hand, the potential for conflict of interest can exist regardless of whether an individual believes that the relationship affects his or her scientific judgment.
-Financial relationships such as employment, consultancies, stock ownership, honoraria, and paid expert testimony are the most easily identifiable conflicts of interest and the most likely to undermine the credibility of the journal, the authors, or of the science itself.
-Conflicts can occur for other reasons as well, such as personal relationships, academic competition, and intellectual passion (http://www.icmje.org/conflicts-of-interest/).
+Financial relationships (such as employment, consultancies, stock ownership, honoraria, and paid expert testimony) are the most easily identifiable conflicts of interest and the most likely to undermine the credibility of the journal, the authors, and of science itself.
+However, conflicts can occur for other reasons, such as personal relationships, academic competition, and intellectual passion (http://www.icmje.org/conflicts-of-interest/).
 If there are any conflicts of interest, authors should disclose them in the manuscript.
 The conflicts of interest may occur during research process; however, important point is the disclosure itself.
 If there is a disclosure, editors, reviewers, and reader can approach the manuscripts after understanding the situation where the research work was processed.